Fresheyeball/Shpadoinkle/lens/README.md

 ```

 That's it, we have a stateful view.
 When the user clicks
 the "Toggle" button the state will switch.
-Because we do a pure
+Because you do a pure
 state transition in this function, `m` need only be `Applicative`.
-We could put `Identity` here if we wanted to, but keeping `m` general
+You could put `Identity` here if you wanted to, but keeping `m` general
 helps our views compose.

-But what if we need to do _more_?
-Well we can update our `m` to
+But what if you need to do _more_?
+You can update your `m` to
 have more functionality.
-Let's add some logging to the console.
+Add some logging to the console:

 ```haskell
 toggle :: Bool -> Html IO Bool